Acadian Genealogy Records Online

 • New Brunswick

-Acadian Cemeteries of New Brunswick, Canada : Tombstone photographs for nearly 50 cemeteries.
+Acadian Cemeteries of New Brunswick and Nova Scotia : Tombstone photographs for about 50 cemeteries.

 List of Acadian Prisoners at Fort Cumberland as of August 24, 1763.
 This Fort, also known as Fort Beauséjour, is on the border between New Brunswick and Nova Scotia.